The64thGamer/cheeseepedia/content/26gbq634kuqp3wyq/content.md

-***West Seneca, NY (3525 Seneca St)*** was a Showbiz Pizza Place that opened on April 1, 1983, with a [Classic Stage], and closed in either January or February 1988.
+***West Seneca, NY (3525 Seneca St)*** was a Showbiz Pizza Place that opened on April 1, 1983, with a Classic Stage and closed in either January or February 1988.
 The store reopened as a Major Magic's All-Star Pizza Revue in 1988 and closed by the mid-1990s.

+## History

-## Showbiz Pizza Place
+### Showbiz Pizza Place

 The West Seneca Showbiz Pizza Place opened on April 1, 1983 [1], as the second and last SPP in New York, following [Amherst, NY (1551 Niagara Falls Blvd)].